 After receiving your induction dose, you’ll have a maintenance dose of Stelara once every 8 weeks.

 Stelara may cause side effects that are mild or serious.
-The lists below include some of the main side effects that have been reported while using Stelara to treat Crohn’s disease.
+The following lists include some of the main side effects reported for Stelara when treating Crohn’s disease.

 Side effects of Stelara may vary depending on the condition it’s being used to treat.
 For information about other potential side effects of the drug, talk with your doctor or pharmacist.
-You can also see our article about Stelara’s side effects or refer to Stelara’s medication guide.
+You can also refer to Stelara’s prescribing information.

 Note: The Food and Drug Administration (FDA) tracks and reviews the side effects of drugs it has approved.
 If you would like to notify the FDA about a side effect you’ve had with Stelara, you can do so through MedWatch.